perticascatalin/HiddenDimensions/ProjectProposal.md

 - Are there any objects colored with red at all?

 *Fourth Idea*: **Causal inference from answers to logical questions**

+- If object on third position is yellow and object on sixth position is blue, swapping the two will result in which color on 6th position?
+- Does the initial color on 6h position even matter?
+- What if a pattern of movements always results the same output?
+- How can such patterns be found?
+- Can an agent model optimal behavior and generate such patterns?
+- Does curiosity help?

 ## References